JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 ### 6.2 Route Growth Analysis

 Let:
-- N = number of VPCs
+- V = number of VPCs
 - R = number of route tables per VPC (typically 4-8 depending on subnet tier configuration)
-- C = average total CIDRs per VPC (typically 2-4, including primary + secondary for both IPv4 and IPv6)
+- C = average CIDRs per destination VPC (typically 2-4, including primary + secondary for both IPv4 and IPv6)

 Note: These represent theoretical maximum values for complexity analysis.
 Actual deployments may use fewer route tables and CIDRs based on specific requirements (see Section 7.4 for measured values).